ehdez73/minionize-the-world/README.md

-**Run with Fig**
+**Run with docker compose **

- Once the docker images have been created you can also run them with fig
+ Once the docker images have been created you can also run them with docker-compose

 ```

-     $ fig -f fig-base.yml up       # runs eureka, hystrix and config server
+     $ docker-compose -f fig-base.yml up       # runs eureka, hystrix and config server
-     $ fig -f fig-minion-all.yml up # runs minion-front, minion-ipsum and minion-characters
+     $ docker-compose -f fig-minion-all.yml up # runs minion-front, minion-ipsum and minion-characters
 ```

 ---